gift-exe/gift-exe/README.md

 - 💬 Ask me about anything concerning python and programming in general (I'm a nerd)
 - 📫 How to reach me: giftabumere247@gmail.com

-My Skill Set ?
+My Skill Set?...
 Doesn't mattter
-I adapt appopriately to solve the task at hand and probably Exception Googling abilities 😅
+I adapt appopriately to solve the task at hand but a thing to note is probably Exceptional Googling abilities 😅